awsdocs/amazon-ec2-user-guide/doc_source/instancedata-add-user-data.md

 ## Specify instance user data at launch<a name="specify-user-data-launch"></a>

 You can specify user data when you launch an instance\.
-For more information, see [Launching an instance using the Launch Instance Wizard](launching-instance.md) and [Running commands on your Linux instance at launch](user-data.md)\.
+For more information, see [Launch an instance using the Launch Instance Wizard](launching-instance.md) and [Run commands on your Linux instance at launch](user-data.md)\.

 ## Modify instance user data<a name="modify-user-data-run"></a>